mmontalbo/grim_rust/docs/startup_overview.md

 sanity check that the runtime bridge is emitting the audio events downstream tooling expects.

+Pair the viewer with `--timeline <manifest>` to surface the Manny boot sequence inside the HUD.
+The overlay (top-right) lists the staged hooks from `grim_engine --timeline-json` and highlights the entry that corresponds to the currently selected marker (`Left`/`Right` cycles the focus).
+Additional rows call out the source Lua file, hook kind, prerequisites, and a compact ordered view of the boot stages so geometry probes and timeline metadata stay in lockstep.
+Running without the timeline manifest keeps the viewer in its previous marker-only mode.

 For a turnkey loop, run `tools/run_manny_boot.sh`.
 The helper first invokes `grim_engine --run-lua` with timeline and audio exports, then launches `grim_viewer` against the freshly generated manifests.
 Any additional arguments